PHeonix25/PHeonix25.github.io/_posts/2017-01-08-AutoFixture-AutoMoq-and-Unit-Testing.md

 I'm a big fan of unit-testing.
 I especially like unit testing that is simple, clean and easy to follow.
 It gives me a good feeling that the rest of the code that is behind the tests is easy to understand and easy to maintain, and whilst this isn't *always* true, from my experience, it's pretty close.
 <!--description-->

 Some of the best tools that I've found to help with making clean, clear, reliable unit-tests are [AutoFixture][tool-af] and [Moq][tool-moq].
-Using these two, we can generate some REALLY clean tests with (relatively) randomised input data.
+Using the combination of these two, we can generate some REALLY clean tests with (relatively) randomised input data.

 ## Let's cover a project

-Recently, I've had the opportunity to go back to one of my previous [hackathon][hackathon] projects, a dashboard for representing internal numbers on some of the TV's here in the office, and make it a bit more "production-ready".
-One of the ways that I've started making it a bit more reliable is by covering everything with unit-tests (primarily so we can be sure it DOES do what we want it to do).
+Recently, I've had the opportunity to go back to one of my previous [hackathon][hackathon] projects, a dashboard for representing internal numbers on some of the [dashboard screens][canteen] here in the office at Coolblue, and make it a bit more "production-ready".
+One of the ways that I've started making it a bit more reliable is by covering everything with unit-tests -- primarily so we can be sure it DOES do what we want it to do.

 At the same time, we have a few people in the office that are still quite new to unit testing, and how to refactor code-bases to integrate better with tests (no more inline `new` statements!) so I've been making some of these "upgrades" into Pull Requests on GitHub for other people to review.